iwanders/scalopus/scalopus_tracing/README.md

   TRACE_PRETTY_FUNCTION(); // name will be 'void my_function()'
   {
     std::lock_guard<std::mutex> lock(some_mutex_);
-    TRACE_TRACKED_RAII("The mutex is locked");  // Constructed after we've acquired the mutex. work();  // takes long.
+    TRACE_SCOPE_RAII("The mutex is locked");  // Constructed after we've acquired the mutex. work();  // takes long.
   }  // the RAII tracepoint goes out of scope.